bmurrtech/sync-scribe-studio-api/docs/cloud-installation/gcp.md

 ## **Step 6: Test the Deployment**

-1. Install **[Postman Template](https://bit.ly/49Gkh61)** on your computer.
+1. Use an API testing tool like Postman or curl.
-2. Import the API example requests from the Sync Scribe Studio GitHub repository.
+2. Import API example requests if available, or use the documentation.
 3. Configure two environment variables in Postman:
    - `base_url`: Your deployed Cloud Run service URL.
    - `x-api-key`: The API key you configured in **Step 5**.